 - Sauteed chicken sausage hash with bell peppers, spinach/kale, sweet potatoes, avocado

-We love using our doctor and dietitian designed Root Farmacy meals for a nourishing lunch!
-These meals are fresh and never frozen, gluten-free, dairy-free, and rich in nutrients important for thyroid health, like vitamin B12, zinc, and selenium.
+We love using our doctor and dietitian designed Root Farmacy® meals for a nourishing lunch!
+These recipes that we include in our functional medicine programs are gluten-free, dairy-free, and rich in nutrients important for thyroid health, like vitamin B12, zinc, and selenium.
 Plus, we use local and seasonal produce whenever possible.
-Check out our current Root Farmacy menu.

 Adding an afternoon snack helps to keep your energy levels high and prevents blood sugar dips that may lead to sugar cravings.